Sasha11711/Sasha11711/README.md

 Um...
 Hello.
-I don't know what to say...
+I don't know what to say here...
 Have a great life, health, etc.
-Oh, of course, be hydrated.
+Oh, and of course, stay hydrated.